Roast marshmallows by the fire, sleep in a tent and wake up to the sunrise at Pulau Ubin!

 Ah Ma Drink Stall

-Ah Ma Drink Stall is an Ubin icon which you’ll pass on the way to Puaka Hill.
+Ah Ma Drink Stall is an Ubin icon that you’ll pass on the way to Puaka Hill.
 This rustic store is believed to be the first kampung structure to be built on Pulau Ubin in 20 years.
 It’s run by a mother-daughter duo who live on the island.

 1.9km away from the main village lies Puaka Hill.
 At 74m, it’s the highest point on Ubin, making it a popular photo spot.
 After a short 20-minute hike to the top, you’ll be rewarded with stunning views of Ubin Quarry.